chorman0773/Minecraft-Proposals/Custom Enchantments/CustomEnchantments.md

 ```
 (a trigger)
 	-trigger:"tick"
 	-delay: The number of ticks before the next event is fired.
 Can be absolute or modified.
+Optional, defaults to 1.
 ```

 <h3>Item Equipped</h3>